Homemade pizza sauce recipe

 Using fresh basil is always preferable to dried.
 It just tastes better, especially in a sauce like this.

 If you have a food processor, use it - it makes light work of this.
-I like to use the jug attachment of my Cuisinart but of course, any food processor will do the job.
+I like to use the jug attachment of my Cuisinart - it does a great job!

 Simply add all the ingredients into the processor and pulse it.
 Pulsing allows you to gauge how smooth or chunky you have the sauce.